JoffreyDumontLeBrazidec/ibisa/README.md

 It was developed as part of a PhD at
 IRSN (Institut de radioprotection et de sûreté nucléaire), Fontenay-aux-Roses, France
-CEREA (Centre d'Enseignement et de Recherche en Environnement Atmosphérique) at the Ecole des Ponts and EDF R&D, Île de France, France
+CEREA (Centre d'Enseignement et de Recherche en Environnement Atmosphérique) at the Ecole des Ponts and EDF R&D, Ile de France, France

 ##  Support